 - Halfway houses

-No, you can’t get an FSA reimbursement for a personal trainer so that you can be motivated to go to the gym in the mornings.
-However, with a letter of medical necessity from a doctor, personal trainers are FSA-eligible expenses in certain cases.
+No, you can’t get an FSA reimbursement for a personal trainer to motivate you to go to the gym in the mornings.
+However, with a letter of medical necessity from a doctor, personal trainers are an FSA-eligible item in certain cases.
 This may include extreme obesity, diabetes management, or any situation in which it may help treat a medical condition.

 Similarly, you can use your FSA to pay for the costs of dietitians and nutritionists—not to help you lose those pesky 10 pounds, but to help treat a specific diagnosed medical condition.